 The inside framing is covered with sheet rock and painted.
 You can use crown molding and other nice trim details to make your home special.
 Our walls are perfectly straight so that the lines finish out crisp and clean.
-Our clearspan design lets you use any floor plan you want.
-Because our homes are so energy efficient, the temperature stays more constant and the home feels more comfortable.
-Return to top.
+Our clear span design lets you use any floor plan you want.
+Because our homes are so energy efficient, the temperature stays more constant, and the home feels more comfortable.

 A steel framed home is no more likely to be hit by lightning than a wood framed house.
 The difference is that the steel home is much safer if it is struck.
-When lightning hits a wooden object, like a wood-framed house or tree, the energy has nowhere to go and it usually explodes and often causes a fire.
-On the other hand, a steel object -- like a light pole or steel-framed home -- instantly conducts the energy to the ground.
+When lightning hits a wooden object, like a wood-framed house or tree, the energy has nowhere to go, and it usually explodes and often causes a fire.
+On the other hand, a steel object — like a light pole or steel-framed home — instantly conducts the energy to the ground.
 That’s why once or more in your life you have probably seen a tree (or a shingle roof) with obvious damage from a lightning strike, yet you never see similar damage on steel poles, cars, or steel-framed buildings.
-Remember that most of the commercial and public buildings in your community -- churches, bank branches, schools, stores, etc. -- are framed with steel, and they are not being constantly struck or damaged by lightning.
+Remember that most of the commercial and public buildings in your community — churches, bank branches, schools, stores, etc. — are framed with steel, and they are not being constantly struck or damaged by lightning.
 In short, the safest place you could be in a lightning storm is inside a steel-framed structure.
-Return to top.

-As you know, we sell steel siding and Polar Wall® insulated vinyl siding, both of which are vastly superior to standard vinyl siding.
+As you may know, we sell steel siding, which is vastly superior to vinyl siding.
 The steel is rigid and will not sag, crack, or rattle in the wind like vinyl.
 Steel siding is highly impact resistant.
-If you hit it hard enough, it may dent, but it is almost unbreakable, and of course it will not burn or melt.
-All vinyl siding, even our Polar Wall, will melt next to a heat source like a barbeque grill or trash fire.
-However, Polar Wall insulated vinyl siding is much better than standard vinyl siding in other respects.
-It has an insulating foam board laminated to the panel that makes it much more rigid and prevents wind from getting behind it.
-In fact, it is rated for winds over 200mph.
-Return to top.
+If you hit it hard enough, it may dent, but it is almost unbreakable, and of course very fire resistant.
+All vinyl siding will melt next to a heat source like a barbeque grill or trash fire.

 Yes, you will probably save a lot of money on heating and cooling costs.
 We give you a reflective foil, radiant barrier insulation for the roof and walls to act as a thermal break and to stop radiant heat penetration in the summer and radiant heat loss in the winter.
 Regular insulation doesn’t stop radiant heat.

 That’s the kind of heat that makes car interiors so hot while sitting in the sun.
 Our reflective foil insulation stops 97% of radiant heat penetration and loss.
 Plus, you get a ventilated attic because our soffit and ridge cap are vented, giving you continuous air flow through your attic.
 You can put as much conventional insulation in your attic as you like.
-We give you 6" exterior wall studs, enabling you to use lots of wall insulation.
-Return to top.
+We give you 6″ exterior wall studs, enabling you to use lots of wall insulation.

-Most people get them built for between $75-$90 per square foot.
-A lot of the cost depends on how you finish out the inside.
+Most people get them built for between $150 to $250 per square foot.
+A lot of the cost depends on how you finish out the inside and local labor rates.
 Also, people who act as their own general contractor or do some of the work themselves can save a great deal.
-Return to top.

-Most pictures just hang on picture hangars that have a small nail that goes into the drywall only; just like a wood framed house.
+Most pictures just hang on picture hangars that have a small nail that goes into the drywall only, just like a wood framed house.
 If you are hanging a large, heavy mirror or picture and the location happens to fall on a stud, you just use a screw instead of a nail.
-If the location is between studs you can use a molly bolt or expansion bolt that goes into the drywall; just like in a wood framed house.
-Return to top.
+If the location is between studs, you can use a molly bolt or expansion bolt that goes into the drywall; just like in a wood framed house.